Stone circles in the British Isles and Brittany: Northern England

+In what is now northern England, there was a particularly rich stone circle tradition in Cumbria.
+Several large megalithic circles were constructed here, such as Castlerigg stone circle - near Keswick, Swinside - just north of Barrow in Furness, and Long Meg and Her Daughters, near Penrith, in addition to smaller circles such as Birkrigg stone circle near Ulverston, known locally as the 'Druid's circle'.
+Long Meg circle is among the widest stone circles in Britain, with an approximate diameter of 300 ft.
+As no discernible solar alignments have been identified, it has been suggested that Castlerigg was an important trading hub in the neolithic Langdale axe industry after a number of stone axes were found within the site.

+Further south, in modern-day Derbyshire, a number of stone circles remain, notably Arbor Low - a circle of collapsed stones, many fragmented, though it is thought that there were approximately 42 stones when the site was in use and all stones were intact.
+This site is also considered as a major crossing point of ley lines.
+Several miles south of Arbor Low sits the Nine Ladies stone circle, which is nestled in the upland forests of Stanton Moor; itself containing a number of other neolithic cairns and circles.
+Nine Ladies is thought to have come about as a result of neolithic gritstone quarries nearby - quarries which are still operational today.

+Some other very concentrated areas of stone circles exist in the North of England, but are sporadically distributed and mainly consist of small stones which are based in unkempt grassland.
+An example of this is the area surrounding Ilkley in the far west of Yorkshire, where at least five stone circles, such as the Twelve Apostles and the nearby Grubstones, sit within a ten mile radius.

 Scotland

 The Ring of Brodgar, a Neolithic stone circle on Orkney, Scotland.

 Stone circles exist throughout Scotland, from Ninestane Rig in the far south to more famous examples in the far north and particularly in the islands (where several form part of a UNESCO World Heritage Site).
 The Callanish Stones are one of the best-known examples in the Outer Hebrides, while Orkney is known for its Neolithic monuments, including the Ring of Brodgar and the Standing Stones of Stenness.
 In Aberdeenshire, northeast Scotland, there are many recumbent stone circles to be found – the recumbent is a massive stone lying on its side, generally to the southwest of the circle.

 Ireland

 In counties Cork and Kerry in southwest Ireland there is a preponderance of axial stone circles (see Drombeg stone circle).
 As with the recumbent stone circles of Scotland a stone to the southwest lies on its side but the stone is not particularly large.
 In northeast Ulster at Beaghmore multiple stone circles, cairns and stone rows are found.
 Circles are also found in western Ireland at Lough Gur in County Limerick and near Cong, County Mayo.